Study permit extension

 -

-What if I change post-secondary institutions from inside of Canada?
+What if I change post-secondary institutions?

 -